JuanMoya/ADC_Col/README.md

 | Sampling rate  | fs  | ≥ 1.5MS/s | |
 | Effective number of bits | ≥ 9 | Measured near Nyquist |
 | Input Capacitance | Cin | ≤ 5pF | |

+We know that ENOB is defined by:

+ENOB = (SNDR- 1.76dB)/6.02

+Then, SNDR -->